 Among the English theologians who were Iqbal's contemporaries was J.R.
 Illingworth (1848-1915) who held that mind and body, 'however different these two may be, we always know them in combination'.
 However, he advocated their combination on cognitive grounds, while Iqbal advocated it on volitional or conative basis.
 He said, 'Yet mind and body become one in action.
 When I take up a book from my table, my act is single and indivisible.
 It is impossible to draw a line of cleavage between the share of the body and that of the mind in this act.
 Somehow they must belong to the same system,...'
+Somehow they must belong to the same system...

-89 Iqbal holds that Islam 'cannot countenance any duality of the spiritual and the temporal.Matter and soul are not two different entities, but different aspects of the same reality'.90 He warns the Muslims not to accept the duality of spiritual and physical under the cultural impact of the West, lest they should sever themselves from their fountainhead of spiritual values and 'stultify Islam as a social movement and a way of life'.
-91 Both Iqbal and Illingworth assign a certain primacy to the spirit which uses matter for its purposes (Instrumentalism).
+entities, but different aspects of the same reality'.90 He warns the Muslims not to accept the duality of spiritual and physical under the cultural impact of the West, lest they should sever themselves from their fountainhead of spiritual values and 'stultify Islam as a social movement and a way of life'.
+Both Idbal and Illingworth assign a certain primacy to the spirit which uses matter for its purposes (Instrumentalism).
 According to Illingworth, God is the universal Spirit and is related to the material order like our soul to the body.
-Iqbal, on the other hand, conceives God as the Self and delineates His relation to nature thus: 'What we call Nature or the not-self is only a fleeting moment in the life of God ...
-It is a structure of events, a systematic mode of behaviour, and as such organic to the ultimate self.
+Iabal, on the other hand, conceives God as the Self and delineates His relation to nature thus: 'What we call Nature or the not-self is only a fleeting moment in the life of God...
+It is a structure of events. a systematic mode of behaviour, and as such organic to the ultimate self.
 Nature is to the Divine self as character is to the human self'.
 Nature and God are so related that, in the words of Iqbal, 'The knowledge of nature is the knowledge of God's behaviour'.
 92 Again, Illingworth calls God 'Suprapersonal' provided we include in this term 'the essential attributes of personality'.93 In his book Personality Huamn and Divine he speaks of human personality as imperfect, a replica in the finite of the divine archetypal personality'.94 Iqbal, however, does not take human personality for a mere replica of the divine; he is rather the "vicegerent" of God on earth, 95 as the Quran says.
 Like Iqbal, Illingworth was a "panentheist" who later developed the doctrine of "ecclesiastical authority" in his book Divine Transcendence.